CATEGORY: PREPRODUCTION, PRODUCTION, POSTPRODUCTION

 Why does shot size matter?

 As you move in, typically selective focus or your depth-of-field changes.
-Generally, it is much easier to have a shallower focus on a Close Up than a Long Shot.
+Generally, it is much easier to have a shallower focus on a close-up than a Long Shot.

 Conclusion